Reading Time: 4 min read

 Exporting ticket

-Section titled “Exporting ticket”We now export the ticket and in turn list it using klist
+Section titled “Exporting ticket”We now export the ticket and in turn list it using klist:

 export KRB5CCNAME=$PWD/Administrator@cifs_resourcedc.resourced.local@RESOURCED.LOCAL.ccacheklist